A Complete Guide on Statutory Maternity Pay

 Your employer must confirm within 28 days how much SMP you’ll get and when it will start and stop.

 If they decide you’re not eligible, they must give you form SMP1 within 7 days of making their decision and explain why.
+Employers can also refer to statutory maternity pay for employers guidance to ensure compliance during payroll processing maternity pay UK.

-Proof you’re pregnant
+Proof you’re Pregnant

 You need to give your employer proof of the pregnancy to get SMP.
 You do not need it for maternity leave.

-Within 21 days of your SMP start date (or as soon as possible if the baby’s born early) give your employer either:
+Within 21 days of your SMP start date (or as soon as possible if the baby’s born early), give your employer either:

 - a letter from your doctor or midwife

-- your MATB1 certificate - doctors and midwives will give you this no more than 20 weeks before the due date
+- your MATB1 certificate (doctors and midwives will give you this no more than 20 weeks before the due date)

 You will not get SMP if you do not give your employer proof that the baby is due.